 If I need additional support, what can I access?

-At home, pupils can make use of our subscription to the Hegarty Maths website.
+At home, pupils can make use of our subscription to the Sparx Maths website.
 This has interactive lessons and homework tasks on all GCSE topics.

 Many pupils find revision guides helpful and we make recommendations about appropriate guides once the course have started.